crowdagger/crowbook/guide/config.md

 + bar_01.md
 ```

-### Output options ###
+### Output options

 These options specify which files to generate.

-Note that all file paths are relative to the directory where the
+Note that all file paths are relative to the directory where the configuration file is, not to the one where you run `crowbook`.
-configuration file is, not to the one where you run `crowbook`.
-So if you set
+So if you set:

 ```yaml
 output.epub: foo.epub